-While the GLAN Tank is supported in Debian 7 (wheezy), it is no longer supported in Debian 8 (jessie).
+While the GLAN Tank is supported in Debian 7 (wheezy), it is no longer supported in Debian 8 (jessie) or later releases.

 In order to install Debian on a GLAN Tank, you need the following: